yjzhang/FISH_MDS.jl/README.md

     18700000 26700000 2.8674
     7900000 26700000 1.5315

-This is a space delimited text file.
-Line-1 is the number of subsequent lines in the file, in this case 3.
-Field 1 of line-2 is the position bin in the Hi-C matrix for probe-1.
-Field 2 of line-1 is the position bin in the Hi-C matrix for probe-2.
-Field 3 is the distance in microns between probe-1 and probe 2.
+A space delimited text file.
+Line-1 is the number of subsequent lines, in this case 3.
+Field 1 of line-2 is the bin in the Hi-C matrix for probe-1.
+Field 2 of line-1 is the bin in the Hi-C matrix for probe-2.
+Field 3 is the distance in microns between probe-1 and probe-2.
+Line-3 is the interaction between probe-2 and probe-3.
+Line-4 is the interaction between probe-1 and probe-3.

+To find the bin for the probes 1-3, you can intersect the genomic coordinates of the probes (in bed format) with the bins `HiC_chr4_bins.bed.`  (in bed format) using [bedtools](http://bedtools.readthedocs.org/en/latest/#) and the command `bedtools intersect`.
+In the case a single probe, like probe-1 for instance, overlaps with multiple bins the median bin start position can be used as the position of the probe.

 ##Examples